What's in this post? Click Here...

 Hollytrees Museum is a great museum set in Colchester Castle Park overlooking the picturesque Colchester Castle.
 There is a cafe, formal gardens and children’s playground with large sandpit play area to explore.

 The museum gives a glance into life in Colchester and how it has evolved over the years.
 It has some really interesting exhibits and interactive parts to keep the kids interested and entertained.
+Check out their challenge sheet ’50 ways to play’.

 Free entry.